jnoriega232/azure-network-protocols/README.md

 </p>
 <p align="center">

 That's all for this tutorial!
-Thank you for tuning in!
+Thanks for tuning in!